The rain was picking up and the wind had kicked into a low, steady howl when my boyfriend came home with the bad news.

 “After covering our home for six months, they did a periodic review and decided we were a ‘commercial’ property rather than ‘residential’,” he said.
 “So they dropped us five days ago.”

-We own a triplex — a building subdivided into three units.
-All three units are filled with tenants.
+We own a triplex — a three-unit building, filled with tenants.
 Perhaps that’s why they consider us ‘commercial.’

 We plan on moving into the largest unit this fall, when the current tenant’s lease expires.
 Until then, we’re renting an apartment across the street.